jingcjie/cloud_otp/README.md

 ### Quick Access Options

 - 🌐 **Web Version**: Visit [https://cloudotp.me/](https://cloudotp.me/) to use the OTP Authenticator directly in your browser.
-- 📥 **Pre-compiled Releases**: If you don't want to compile the application yourself, you can download pre-compiled releases from our [GitHub Releases page](https://github.com/yourusername/otp-authenticator/releases).
+- 📥 **Pre-compiled Releases**: If you don't want to compile the application yourself, you can download pre-compiled releases from [GitHub Releases page](https://github.com/yourusername/otp-authenticator/releases).

 ### Prerequisites (for compiling from source)